-• The main installation screen will now show a green checkmark next to "Install Progeny Imaging" in addition to "Install Midmark Device Suite" to indicate that both are now installed.
+22. The main installation window will now show a green checkmark next to the Install Mid-mark Imaging button to indicate that Midmark Imaging has been successfully installed.
 Click on the door icon in the lower-right corner to close out the window.
-See Figure 15 below.